opendxl/opendxl-domaintools-client-python/doc/sdk/basicirisexample.rst

 From the DomainTools
 `Iris documentation <https://www.domaintools.com/resources/api-documentation/iris/>`_:

-    The Iris Pivot API enables bulk enrichment of a list of domains with parsed domain and infrastructure profiles sourced from the Iris database.
+    `"The Iris Pivot API enables bulk enrichment of a list of domains with parsed domain and infrastructure profiles sourced from the Iris database.
 It also provides a multivariate search across several of the most commonly-used Iris data fields.
-Queries to the Iris Pivot API deduct from the same Iris query allocation assigned to a user's Enterprise Membership for qualified Iris customers.
+Queries to the Iris Pivot API deduct from the same Iris query allocation assigned to a user's Enterprise Membership for qualified Iris customers."`